ONeithan/Nexus-Hub/README.md

-# Nexus Hub - Your Personal Finance Dashboard in Obsidian

-Nexus Hub transforms your Obsidian vault into a powerful, all-in-one financial control center.
-Track your expenses, manage budgets, plan your goals, and gain deep insights into your financial life, all without leaving your favorite note-taking app.

-## ✨ Key Features

-- **📊 Interactive Dashboard:** Get a clear overview of your monthly income, expenses, pending payments, and projected balance.
-- **💸 Transaction Management:** Easily add single, recurring, or installment-based transactions.
-Our smart suggestion system even helps categorize your spending.
-- **💳 Credit Card Control:** Register your credit cards, track installment purchases, and never lose sight of your bill's due date and total amount.
-- **🎯 Goal Setting:** Create and track savings goals (like a trip) or debt payoff goals.
-Watch your progress and stay motivated.
-- **💰 Simplified Budgeting:** Set monthly budgets for different categories and visually track your spending to stay on target.
-- **🚨 Emergency Fund:** Build and manage your financial safety net with dedicated contribution and withdrawal features.
-- **📈 Detailed Reports:** Analyze your spending by category, visualize your cash flow, and watch your net worth evolve over time with beautiful, interactive charts.
-- **🔮 Future Projections:** See a 30-day projection of your balance based on upcoming recurring payments.
-- **🏆 Gamification:** Stay engaged with your finances by earning Nexus Score points and unlocking achievements for good financial habits.

-## 🚀 Getting Started

-### Installation

-Once the plugin is released in the community store, you will be able to install it directly through Obsidian.
-For now, manual installation is required:

-1. Download the `main.js`, `styles.css`, and `manifest.json` files from the latest Releases page.
-2. Create a new folder named `nexus-hub` inside your Obsidian vault's `.obsidian/plugins/` directory.
-3. Copy the downloaded files into the `nexus-hub` folder.
-4. Reload Obsidian and enable the Nexus Hub plugin in your settings.

-### First Setup

-Once installed, Nexus Hub will greet you with a quick onboarding process to set up your name and monthly income.
-After that, you're ready to explore!

-## 🤝 Contributions

-Contributions, issues, and feature requests are welcome!
-Feel free to check the issues page.

-## 📜 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for the full text.

----

-*Built with ❤️ for the Obsidian community.*

----
----

 # Nexus Hub - Seu Painel de Finanças Pessoais no Obsidian

 Nexus Hub transforma seu cofre do Obsidian em um poderoso centro de controle financeiro completo.
 Acompanhe suas despesas, gerencie orçamentos, planeje seus objetivos e obtenha insights profundos sobre sua vida financeira, tudo sem sair do seu aplicativo de anotações favorito.